-Throughout the VISION 2050 process, feedback from participants at all partner workshops has been incorporated with the input provided by the participants at public workshops, as well as the feedback provided by the public through the VISION 2050 website, SEWRPC surveys, U.S. mail, and email.
-Visioning results can be found on the VISION 2050 website (www. vision2050sewis.org).
+Throughout the VISION 2050 process, feedback from participants at all partner workshops was incorporated with the input provided by the participants at public workshops, as well as the feedback provided by the public through the VISION 2050 website, SEWRPC surveys, U.S. mail, and email.
+Combined results from the fifth set of partner and public workshops can be found at http://vision2050sewis.com/Vision2050/The-Process/Draft-Plan.

-All public comment on the Draft Plan presented in spring 2016 will be considered as the Commission staff prepares a final recommended plan for VISION 2050.
-Public comment and the final recommended plan will be considered by the Advisory Committees guiding VISION 2050 in mid-2016.
+All public comment on the Draft Plan presented in spring 2016 was considered as the Commission staff prepared a final recommended plan for VISION 2050.
+Public comment and the final recommended plan was considered by the Advisory Committees guiding VISION 2050 in mid-2016.